IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/create_invoke.md

     <NAMESPACE>/hello       private    nodejs10
     ```

-    You can see the `hello` Action you just created under your account's default NAMESPACE.
+    You can see the `hello` action you just created under your account's default NAMESPACE.

 ---

 ## Invoking Actions

-After you create your Action, you can run it on IBM Cloud Functions with the `invoke` command using one of two modes:
+After you create your action, you can run it on IBM Cloud Functions with the `invoke` command using one of two modes:

 - **blocking** - which will _**wait** for the result_ \(i.e., request/response style\) by specifying the `--blocking` flag on the command-line.
-- **non-blocking** - which will invoke the Action immediately, but _**not wait**_ for a response.
+- **non-blocking** - which will invoke the action immediately, but _**not wait**_ for a response.

-Regardless, invocations always provide an **activation ID** which can be used later to lookup the Action's response which is part of an **activation record** the platform creates for each invocation.
+Regardless, invocations always provide an **activation ID** which can be used later to lookup the action's response which is part of an **activation record** the platform creates for each invocation.

 ### **Blocking Invocations**

 A blocking invocation request will _wait_ for the activation result to be available.

-1. Invoke the `hello` Action using the command-line as a blocking activation.
+1. Invoke the `hello` action using the command-line as a blocking activation.

     ```bash
     ibmcloud fn action invoke --blocking hello